-At the Divisional Data Processing Centres
+At the Divisional/District Data Processing Centres

-- The data of any month from all Sub-divisional Data Processing Centres under its jurisdiction must be available by the 15th on the following month.
-That is to say that the data sets of June must be available at the divisional data processing centres by the 15th of July.
-The same timing applies for the data of the Water Quality Laboratory. - The secondary data validation and all other activities are scheduled to be completed by the end of this month.
-The field and processed data sets along with the primary and secondary validation reports for each preceding month must leave the divisional data processing by the end date of every month
+- The data of any month from all District/Divisional /Sub-divisional Data Processing Centres under its jurisdiction must be available by 15 days after scheduled date of collection. - The primary and secondary data validation should also be completed by the prescribed period.
+The field and processed data sets along with the primary and secondary validation reports for each month must leave the district/ divisional data processing by the end date of every month